Chemistry

 CHEMISTRY 202—PRINCIPLES OF REACTIVITY (NS)

 Fall, Spring.
 Credit, Three hours.
 Prerequisites: Chemistry 150 and 150L; corequisite: Chemistry 202L.
 This course provides a basic understanding of the kinetics and thermodynamics associated with reactions, how these are related to the structures of reactants and products and the pathways between them, and how reactivity can be controlled through choices of reacting molecules and conditions.
-Students who withdraw from the lecture must withdraw from the corequisite laboratory course.
+It is recommended that students who withdraw from the lecture withdraw from the corequisite laboratory course as well.

 CHEMISTRY 202L—PRINCIPLES AND REACTIVITY LAB

 Fall, Spring.
 Credit, Two hours.
 Prerequisite: Chemistry 150 and 150L; corequisite: Chemistry 202.
 Students will learn several methods for separating and identifying small molecule organic reactants and products.
 They will make qualitative determinations based on quantitative data and equilibria and acid–base properties.
-Students who withdraw from the laboratory course must withdraw from the corequisite lecture course.
+It is recommended that students who withdraw from the laboratory course withdraw from the corequisite lecture course as well.

 CHEMISTRY 203—ADVANCED REACTIVITY (NS)

 Fall, Spring.
 Credit, Three hours.
 Prerequisite: Chemistry 202 and 202L; corequisite: Chemistry 203L.
-This course will focus on the chemistry of organic and organometallic compounds; specifically, how the molecular orbital theory can be used to predict and explain reactivity.
+This course will focus on the chemistry of organic and organometallic compounds; specifically, how molecular orbital theory can be used to predict and explain reactivity.
 The course covers kinetics, mechanisms, and catalysis.
-Students who withdraw from the lecture must withdraw from the corequisite laboratory course.
+It is recommended that students who withdraw from the lecture withdraw from the corequisite laboratory course as well.

 CHEMISTRY 203L—ADVANCED REACTIVITY LAB

 Fall, Spring, Credit, Two hours.
 Prerequisite: Chemistry 202 and 202L; corequisite: Chemistry 203.
 Students will be exposed to the practical aspects of working with small molecules, both organic and inorganic.
 Students will learn to synthesize compounds and analyze their characteristic properties such as structure, function, size distribution, and purity.
-Students who withdraw from the laboratory course must withdraw from the corequisite lecture course.
+It is recommended that students who withdraw from the laboratory course withdraw from the corequisite lecture course as well.

 CHEMISTRY 204—MACROMOLECULES (NS)

 Fall.
 Spring.
 Credit, three hours.
 Prerequisite: Chemistry 203 and 203L; corequisite: Chemistry 204L.
 This course focuses on the relationships among sequence, structure, and function of macromolecules focusing on the practical aspects of macromolecular synthesis, structural and functional characterization, and degradation.
-Students who withdraw from the lecture must withdraw from the corequisite laboratory course.
+It is recommended that students who withdraw from the lecture withdraw from the corequisite laboratory course as well.

 CHEMISTRY 204L—MACROMOLECULES LAB

 Fall, Spring.
 Credit, Two hours.
 Prerequisite: Chemistry 203 and 203L; corequisite: Chemistry 204.
 The relationship between sequence, structure, and function of macromolecules focusing on the practical aspects of macromolecular synthesis, structural and functional characterization, and degradation.
-Students who withdraw from the laboratory course must withdraw from the corequisite lecture course.
+It is recommended that students who withdraw from the laboratory course withdraw from the corequisite lecture course as well.

 CHEMISTRY 205—LIGHT AND MATTER (NS)

 Spring.
 Credit.
 Three hours.
 Prerequisite: Chemistry 203 and 203L and Mathematics 111; corequisite: Chemistry 205L.
 This course will address the origins of electronic orbitals and the quantized energy states associated with molecular motions.
 How light causes transitions between energy levels will be central to our discussion, illuminating topics from spectroscopy to the Earth’s climate and solar energy conversion.
-Students who withdraw from the lecture must withdraw from the corequisite laboratory course.
+It is recommended that students who withdraw from the lecture withdraw from the corequisite laboratory course as well.

 CHEMISTRY 205L—LIGHT AND MATTER LAB

 Spring.
 Credit, Two hours.
 Prerequisite: Chemistry 203 and 203L and Mathematics 111; corequisite: Chemistry 205.
 This course will connect your understanding of the interaction of light and matter to the determination of molecular structure through spectroscopic methods.
 Students will assign atomic/molecular spectra and analyze results to determine critical properties of the compound using rigorous math on real molecules.
-Students who withdraw from the laboratory course must withdraw from the corequisite lecture course.
+It is recommended that students who withdraw from the laboratory course withdraw from the corequisite lecture course as well.

 CHEMISTRY 261—HOW IT WORKS: SPECTROSCOPY